Boeing X-20 Dyna-Soar: Problems

 The original intention for Dyna-Soar, outlined in the Weapons System 464L proposal, called for a project combining aeronautical research with weapons system development.
 Many questioned whether the USAF should have a crewed space program, when that was the primary domain of NASA.
 It was frequently emphasized by the Air Force that, unlike the NASA programs, Dyna-Soar allowed for controlled re-entry, and this was where the main effort in the X-20 program was placed.

-On January 19, 1963, the Secretary of Defense, Robert McNamara, directed the U.S. Air Force to undertake a study to determine whether Gemini or Dyna-Soar was the more feasible approach to a space-based weapon system.
+On 19 January 1963, the Secretary of Defense, Robert McNamara, directed the U.S. Air Force to undertake a study to determine whether Gemini or Dyna-Soar was the more feasible approach to a space-based weapon system.
 In the middle of March 1963, after receiving the study, Secretary McNamara "stated that the Air Force had been placing too much emphasis on controlled re-entry when it did not have any real objectives for orbital flight".
 This was seen as a reversal of the Secretary's earlier position on the Dyna-Soar program.

+Boeing had felt confident enough to display a full scale Mock-up of the X-20 and had started to cut parts and start construction on the X-20.

 Dyna-Soar was also an expensive program that would not launch a crewed mission until the mid-1960s at the earliest.
 This high cost and questionable utility made it difficult for the U.S. Air Force to justify the program.

-Eventually, the X-20 Dyna-Soar program was canceled on December 10, 1963.
+Eventually, the X-20 Dyna-Soar program was canceled on 10 December 1963.
 On the day that X-20 was canceled, the U.S. Air Force announced another program, the Manned Orbiting Laboratory, a spin-off of Gemini.
 This program was also eventually canceled.

 Another black program, ISINGLASS, which was to be air-launched from a B-52 bomber, was evaluated and some engine work done, but was eventually cancelled as well.